 Note: Anyway, there is no absolute sequentiality in the degradation of several proteins, there is instead a plot in which, proceeding, some ways lose their importance and others will buy.
 So, to maintain constant glycemia the protein component of muscle is reduced, including skeletal muscle that is a tissue that represents a fairly good portion of the value of the basal metabolism and that, with exercise, can significantly increase its energy consumption: thus essential for weight loss and subsequent maintenance.
 It is as if the engine capacity was reduced.

 One thing which we don’t think about is that heart is a muscle that may be subject to the same processes seen for skeletal muscle.

-Therefore, an adequate intake of carbohydrates with diet prevents excessive loss of proteins that is there is a saving effect of protein played by carbohydrates.
+Therefore, an adequate intake of carbohydrates with diet prevents excessive loss of proteins, namely, there is a saving effect of proteins played by carbohydrates.

 Mammals, and therefore humans, can’t synthesize glucose from fats.

 What goes in when carbohydrates goes out?

 The elimination or substantial reduction in carbohydrate intake in the diet results in an increased intake of proteins, lipids, including cholesterol, because it will increase the intake of animal products, one of the main defects in hyperproteic diet.

 In the body there are no amino acids reserves, thus they are metabolized and, as a byproduct of their use, ammonia is formed and it’ll be eliminated as toxic.
 For this reason high-protein diets imply an extra work for liver and kidneys and also for this they are not without potential health risks.